-In 2012, a weapons-grade uranium processing facility in Oak Ridge, TN was shut-down after three anti-nuclear activists broke through the perimeter fencing.
-Although this action did trigger alarms alerting security personnel, the intruders – ages 57 through 82 – walked for two hours and passed through four barriers before they were finally apprehended.
+In 2012, a weapons-grade uranium processing facility in Oak Ridge, TN, was shut down after three anti-nuclear activists broke through the perimeter fencing.
+Although this action triggered alarms alerting security personnel, the intruders – ages 57 through 82 – walked for two hours and passed through four barriers before they were finally apprehended.
 By that time, they had reached and vandalized a uranium storage building.

 When Complacency Kills

 So far, we’ve discussed security breaches that could have been prevented with proper physical security measures.
 What happens when prevention mechanisms work just like they’re supposed to, but security is still compromised?